luc99hen/yurt-dashboard/README.md

 YurtConsole is the web console for OpenYurt Novice Trial Platform.

-> Notice: This repo can not run directly on your computer, because we have excluded some secret files from git.
+> Notice: The backend server can not run directly on your computer, because we have excluded some secret files from git.

 ```
 |- backend              // Golang backend